-Premiums paid for purchased call and put options are included in derivative assets and subsequently measured at fair value on the Statement of Financial Position.
+Premiums paid for purchased call and put options are included in derivative assets and subsequently measured at fair value on the Statements of Financial Position.
 When a purchased option expires, the Fund will realize a loss in the amount of the cost of the option.
 For a closing transaction, the Fund will realize a gain or loss depending on whether the proceeds are greater or less than the premium paid at the time of purchase.

-Premiums received from writing options are included in derivative liabilities and subsequently measured at fair value on the Statement of Financial Position as initial reductions in the value of investments.
-Premiums received from writing options that expire unexercised are recorded as realized gains and reported as Net gain (loss) on sale of investments and derivatives on the Statement of Comprehensive Income.
-For a closing transaction, if the cost of closing the transaction exceeds the premium received, the Fund will record a realized loss or, if the premium received at the time the option was written is greater than the amount paid, the Fund will record a realized gain reported as Net gain (loss) on sale of investments.
-He cost for the security delivered is reduced by the premiums received at the time the option was written.
+Premiums received from writing options are included in derivative liabilities and subsequently measured at fair value on the Statements of Financial Position as initial reductions in the value of investments.
+Premiums received from writing options that expire unexercised are recorded as realized gains and reported as Net gain (loss) on sale of investments and derivatives on the Statements of Comprehensive Income.
+For a closing transaction, if the cost of closing the transaction exceeds the premium received, the Fund will record a realized loss or, if the premium received at the time the option was written is greater than the amount paid, the Fund will record a realized gain reported as Net gain (loss) on sale of investments and derivatives.
+If a written put option is exercised, the cost for the security delivered is reduced by the premiums received at the time the option was written.